python-rope/rope/README.txt

 Get Involved!
 -------------
   Rope has just started.
 Right now rope's design changes rapidly and it's not yet ready for code contributions.
-I hope in soon future, somewhere around version 0.5 or 0.6, rope would be mature enough for being extended easily.
+I hope in soon future, somewhere about version 0.5 or 0.6, rope would be mature enough for being extended easily.

   Anyway right now contributions are really needed in many places.
 For example